jphagen3/Hagen-351-Python/README.md

-# Hagen-351-Python
+# 351-Python
- Colab Versions of Python Handouts
+Python tutorials for CHEM 351.